fib-app

 Create new object

-In order to create a new object, a POST request should be sent to the URL of the class, which should contain the object itself.
-For example, to create the object as mentioned above:
+To create a new object, a POST request should be sent to the class's URL, which should include the object itself.
+For example, to create the object shown above:

 1